AdguardTeam/LegalDocs/adguard.com/README.md

 - [windows.html.md](windows.html.md) - AdGuard for Windows Privacy Notice.

+## List of documents in the footer

+EULA
+EULA of AdGuard Temp Mail
+Privacy policy
+Privacy policy of AdGuard websites
+Terms and conditions
+Terms of sale

 All links to legal documents in the footer should be arranged alphabetically.
 The same applies to the list of other documents at the end of each legal document.

+For example, this is what it should look like when you open the Privacy policy:

+Other documents:

+EULA
+EULA of AdGuard Temp Mail
+Privacy policy of AdGuard websites
+Terms and conditions
+Terms of sale

+Privacy notices:

+- AdGuard Assistant
+- AdGuard Browser Extension
+- AdGuard Content Blocker
+- AdGuard for Android
+- AdGuard for iOS
+- AdGuard for Mac
+- AdGuard for Safari
+- AdGuard for Windows
+- AdGuard Home
+- AdGuard Temp Mail